About Disputes

 5. Arbitration

+Arbitration is the final step in the chargeback process and it is important that there be a strong case, because the card network charges a substantial fee for this process.
 During arbitration, the card network steps in to determine whether the dispute is valid.
-Once the network has provided a verdict, there can be no further challenges.
-Depending on how the verdict is rendered, funds may be moved back into the account of the winning party.
+Once the network has provided a verdict, the decision is final, and there can be no further challenges.
+Depending on how the verdict is rendered, funds may be moved back into the account of the winning party and the losing party pays the fee to the network.

 Disputes flowchart